BLITZKRE1G/Counting-People/README.md

 # Counting-People
-Counting people and giving them admission if there is space
+Counting people and giving them admission if there is space with Vanila JavaScript.